knpuniversity/oauth/knpu/security.rst

 unencrypted.
 Don't manually turn this off and you'll be okay.

 Interestingly, *your* site doesn't technically need to use HTTPS.
-When the user is redirected back with the authorization code, it's ok if someone reads this, as long as your client secret stays very safe.
-However, any time you have a logged in user, it is important to have their session information sent over HTTPS.
-Otherwise, their session could be snatched by someone else on the same network!
-For this reason, and many other general security reasons, you should be sure to have your site on HTTPS as well.
+When the user is redirected back with the auth code, it's ok if someone intercepts this, since they won't also have your client secret.

+But any time you have a logged in user, you should really use HTTPS.
+Without it, your user's session could be stolen by someone else on the same network!
+And all your hard work making your OAuth implementation secure will go to waste.

 Authentication with OAuth
 -------------------------